jerrycyip/job-board/README.md

 # GraphQL Job Board

-Proof of Concept job board app.
+Proof of Concept job board app for implementing GraphQL with React with the intention of using similar technology and design patterns for real world projects.
 This app is modeled after a project in the [GraphQL by Example course](https://www.udemy.com/course/graphql-by-example/) using Node.js, Express, Apollo Server, React, and Apollo Client.

 # Demo